kw7oe/sadp-notes/README.md

 2. Increase available resources to help performance.
 Common side effects are:
     - Cost: Increased resources cost more
     - Performance: How to utilize the increase resources efficiently?
-3. Scheduling Policy to address efficeint use of resources.
+3. Scheduling Policy to address efficient use of resources.
 Common side effects are:
     - Modifiability:
       - How to add the scheduling policy to existing architecture?
   	- How to change the scheduling policy in the future?